stephaneVercouillieBMID/slate/source/workingVersion.html.md

 <aside class="success">Should I notify BMID if the certificate is changed?
 Yes, BMID must be notified on time.</aside>
 <aside class="success">What are the consequences of changing a label in Sandbox environment?
 At the moment it's done, all pending approval/login will result in a "Wrong PIN".</aside>
 <aside class="success"> Does a same service point to separate SSL Certificates?
-Currently, the certificate is used to protect the JWKSet and it is not directly linked to the SSL certificate, therefoe for one Partner code you have maximum 1 JWKSet.</aside>
+Currently, the certificate is used to protect the JWKSet and it is not directly linked to the SSL certificate, therefore for one Partner code you have maximum 1 JWKSet.</aside>

 <aside class="success"> Is it possible to use a self-signed certificate for the integration?
 In Sandbox, yes it is.
 For production, unfortunately no due to BMID needs the certificate & its intermediate chain.</aside>